 Protection against Loss of Reputation

 With e-commerce becoming a principal channel for businesses to enhance their sales, they cannot avoid outsourcing cybersecurity.
 Risks with the unfair use of logos and other trademarks by scammers can be significantly alleviated with the use of AI in cybersecurity.
-With superior image recognition and data processing skills, it is not a big deal to find out if your products or services are being counterfeited and sold on the internet.
+With superior image recognition and data processing skills, AI-driven cybersecurity tools can detect brand misuse, counterfeits and logo theft.
 Thus, to protect your business reputation, it is important to take recourse to robust cybersecurity measures.
+For example, Atidiv’s image recognition and fraud detection capabilities (see how we protect eCommerce brands) help identify unauthorized use of assets online, maintaining your brand’s authenticity and reputation.

 Conforming to Regulations

 One of the major benefits of outsourcing cybersecurity is that it automatically takes care of the legal recommendations regarding data security that businesses must follow.
 Ensuring such compliance effectively means that the concerned business conforms to codes of conduct set by official regulatory bodies.
+Outsourced cybersecurity partners ensure compliance with GDPR, PCI DSS and local privacy regulations.
 Thus, remaining within the boundaries of set ethical regulations, businesses do away with the risks of getting into legal trouble and hampering their business.
 Moreover, clients prioritise businesses that are transparent with their terms and policies concerning data protection and responsive to issues about them on their customer messaging platform.
 Therefore, cybersecurity outsourcing is linked to client retention and revenue generation.

 Protecting Intellectual Property

 Intellectual property is one of the key strengths of any business worth its salt – it generates revenue from an idea that is relevant in the market context at the moment.
+Intellectual property theft can cost companies millions.
 Therefore, you would not want unauthorised people to capitalise on your patented products/services.
 Apart from opting for the service of a competent cybersecurity agency, you must also have social media support for your customers so that you get to know as soon as something is amiss with your products.
-In this context, Atidiv’s live chat outsourcing services can come in handy to establish meaningful connections with your customers so that you can react in earnest the moment you are apprised of a data breach-related issue.
+In this context, Atidiv’s CX solutions like live chat outsourcing services can come in handy to establish meaningful connections with your customers so that you can react in earnest the moment you are apprised of a data breach-related issue.

 Ensuring Business Continuity

-A competent cybersecurity service makes sure that, in case a data breach occurs, you do not land in soup.
+Even in case of a breach, incident response protocols prevent data loss and downtime.
 Although some intricate functionalities might have to be suspended, they will ensure that the basic functionalities are not affected.
 Thus, you will be able to buy more time before clients push the panic button.
 Moreover, you will not face any loss in revenue, and the working day will go on as normal, as the cybersecurity personnel safeguard your data once more.

 Identifying and Mitigating Risks

-Regular upgradation of security checkpoints and close monitoring of activity that seems suspicious can tip you off well in advance about an imminent data breach.
+Regular upgradation of security checkpoints and AI-enabled inconsistency detection that seems suspicious can tip you off well in advance about an imminent data breach.
 Cybersecurity agencies that you outsource must make sure that the chances of an attack on data security are mitigated as far as possible.
 Reacting to a data breach is a slippery slope, and mitigation of a risk is always preferable.
+Outsourced cybersecurity teams act as an extension of your internal IT department, offering predictive alerts before issues escalate.

 What are the Risks Associated with Cybersecurity?